Seeed-Studio/ModelAssistant/docs/en/tutorials/export/pytorch2onnx.md

 ## How to evaluate the exported models

----
-You can use [tools/test.py](https://github.com/Seeed-Studio/EdgeLab/blob/master/tools/test.py) to evaluate ONNX model.
+You can use `tools/test.py` to evaluate ONNX model.

 ### Preparation

-- Test dataset is set from the corresponding [config file](https://github.com/Seeed-Studio/EdgeLab/tree/master/configs) for each model.
-If you want test the custom dataset, please follow [custom dataset(TODO)]().
+Test dataset is set from the corresponding [config file](../config.md) for each model.
+If you want test the custom dataset, please follow [custom dataset(TODO)](../datasets/index.rst).

 ### Usage
     python tools/test.py \